Factbox: Fans, U.S. politicians, others react to NBA's China controversy

 - “I watched the Rockets for 21 years, but I’m still a Chinese person first and foremost.” - one social media user.

-- “And the #NBA, which (correctly) has no problem with players/employees criticizing our gov’t, is now apologising for criticizing the Chinese gov’t.
-This is shameful and cannot stand.” - Democratic U.S. Representative Tom Malinowski of New Jersey, on Twitter, referring to the league’s policy of not imposing fines for NBA players protesting deadly police shootings in the United States.
+- “The NBA wants money, and the Communist Party of China is asking them to deny the most basic of human rights.
+In response, the NBA issued a statement saying money is the most important thing.” - Republican U.S. Senator Ben Sasse of Nebraska, in a statement.

 - “The one thing that is terribly misunderstood, and often ignored, by the western press and those critical of China, is that 1.4 billion Chinese citizens stand united when it comes to the territorial integrity of China and the country’s sovereignty over her homeland.
 This issue is non-negotiable. ...
 I don’t know Daryl personally.
 I am sure he’s a fine NBA general manager, and I will take at face value his subsequent apology that he was not as well informed as he should have been.
-But the hurt this incident has caused will take a long time to repair.” - Joseph Tsai, owner of the Brooklyn Nets and co-founder of Chinese e-commerce giant Alibaba Group Holding Ltd (BABA.N), on his personal Facebook page.
+But the hurt this incident has caused will take a long time to repair.” - Joseph Tsai, owner of the Brooklyn Nets NBA team and co-founder of Chinese e-commerce giant Alibaba Group Holding Ltd (BABA.N), on his personal Facebook page.

+- “And the #NBA, which (correctly) has no problem with players/employees criticizing our gov’t, is now apologizing for criticizing the Chinese gov’t.
+This is shameful and cannot stand.” - Democratic U.S. Representative Tom Malinowski of New Jersey, on Twitter, referring to the league’s policy of not imposing fines on NBA players protesting deadly police shootings in the United States.

+- “China is using its economic power to silence critics—even those in the U.S.

 - Morey “has the right to express his values, and Chinese fans of the Houston Rockets have the right to abandon this team.
 If the Rockets want to keep its Chinese market, the team need to avoid offending Chinese public.” - Hu Xijin, editor of the state-controlled Global Times newspaper, in a tweet.